Insect(s) Fall armyworm (Spodoptera frugiperda)

 - Management of crop residues/volunteer plants before planting and after harvest also helps reduce local populations of fall armyworm.

-- Consider controlling moths using light or attractant traps and encourage micro-bat habitat (natural or artificial roosting sites) adjacent to production areas.
+- Consider controlling moths using light or attractant traps or sprays and encourage micro-bat habitat (natural or artificial roosting sites) adjacent to production areas.

 - In situations where insecticides are required, consider beneficial arthropods when making spray decisions.